-(iv) Distribution Transformers and Municipal Substations
+(iii) Distribution Transformers and Municipal Substations

 Electricity at distribution voltages is distributed from the terminal stations to distribution transformers that are typically located in buildings or vaults or mounted on poles or surface pads that are used to reduce or step down voltages to utilization levels for supply to customers.
-The electricity distribution system includes approximately 60,560 distribution transformers.
-The electricity distribution system also includes 146 in-service municipal substations that are located in various parts of the City and are used to reduce or step down electricity voltage prior to delivery to distribution transformers.
+The electricity distribution system includes approximately 60,780 distribution transformers.
+The electricity distribution system also includes 144 in-service municipal substations that are located in various parts of the City and are used to reduce or step down electricity voltage prior to delivery to distribution transformers.
 LDC also delivers electricity at distribution voltages directly to certain commercial and industrial customers that own their own substations.

-(v) Wires
+(iv) Wires

-LDC distributes electricity through a network comprised of an overhead circuit of approximately 15,515 kilometres supported by approximately 179,400 poles and an underground circuit of approximately 13,207 kilometres.
+LDC distributes electricity through a network comprised of an overhead circuit of approximately 15,480 kilometres supported by approximately 180,000 poles and an underground circuit of approximately 13,407 kilometres.

-(vi) Metering
+(v) Metering